Maria’s Top 6 Tips for Moving to Australia Solo

 I don’t just mean to go do the generic tourist stuff, I mean get in on the real essence of the area.
 Which is, in my humble opinion, the diversity of it!
 There is a migration influence from all corners of Europe, Asia, the Middle East, Africa and not to mention the rich culture of the Indigenous people of Australia making it is an absolute crime not to have experienced something connected to all of the above.

-As I said work-life balance is number 1 in Australia and the range of hobbies and interests you can pursue in Melbourne is unlimited.
+As I said work-life balance is number 1 in Australia.
+So the range of hobbies and interests you can pursue in Melbourne is unlimited.
 Here are some very Melbourne-esque ideas:

 - Volunteer at a pay-it-forward restaurant called Lentil As Anything